config.py

 organization_key = "FILEPATH TO MY PRIVATE KEY" # This can be empty if you do not want to set up encryption

-Note that the organization_key should be a filepath that points to the private key that was generated when the organization to which your login belongs was first created (see ).
+Note that the organization_key should be a filepath that points to the private key that was generated when the organization to which your login belongs was first created (see Creating an organization).

 Then, we connect to the vantage 6 server by initializing a Client object, and authenticating